 You proposed testing by oral route.
 Based on the information provided in the technical dossier and/or in the chemical safety report, ECHA agrees that the oral route - which is the preferred one as indicated in ECHA Guidance on information requirements and chemical safety assessment (version 6.0, July 2017) Chapter R.7a, Section R.7.5.4.3 - is the most appropriate route of administration for the registered substance.
 More specifically, the substance is a liquid of very low vapour pressure.
 Uses with industrial / professional spray application are reported in the chemical safety report.
-However, the reported concentrations are low (<10%).Hence, the test with the target substance shall be performed by the oral route using the test method OECD TG 408.
+However, the reported concentrations are low (<10%).
+Hence, the test with the target substance shall be performed by the oral route.